UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 ### Reservation <a name="Reservation">

-Reservation offers are part of the offer but the selection of places is an additionl intermediate step after the prebooking of offers.
-The selection of places can be made via a graphical display of available places or via the specifcation of customer requirements (at a table, at the window, etc..).
+Reservation offers are part of the offer but the selection of places is an additional intermediate step after the pre-booking of offers.
+The selection of places can be made via a graphical display of available places or via the specification of customer requirements (at a table, at the window, etc..).

 The basic flow is shown here: